svishwa/crowdcount-mcnn/README.md

    Save the model files under ROOT/final_models

 3. Run test.py
+	a.
+Set save_output = True to save output density maps
+	b.
+Errors are saved in  output directory

 # Training
 1. Follow steps 1,2,3 and 5 from Data Setup
 2. Run train.py

 # Training with TensorBoard
 With the aid of [Crayon](https://github.com/torrvision/crayon),